LSU QB Joe Burrow wins Heisman Trophy in landslide vote

 “That’s the most I’ve cried in 23 years of living,” Burrow said later.

 After hugging his parents and coaches, Burrow made his way to the stage inside the PlayStation Theater in Times Square.
-He started his acceptance speech, stopped and took 23 seconds to compose himself.
+He started his acceptance speech,stopped and took 23 seconds to compose himself before rattling off the names of LSU’s other offensive players.

 “What a special moment,” LSU coach Ed Orgeron said.
 “I thought Joe handled everything first class.
 It’s the first time I’ve seen him get that emotional.”